ChrstphrHll/npc_gen/students/Averra Taleisin.md

 # Averra Taleisin
 ---
 ### Description
-- Elf Druid from Whyndiem
+- Elf Druid from Aldercrown Empire
 - 1st year Assault student in Burk
-- shoulder length straight red hair that's messy, Pale Brown eyes, and Dark Tan skin
+- shoulder length straight dark red hair that's well kept, Pale Brown eyes, and Dark Tan skin
 - Is Lucky and Hedonistic, and has Cruelty as their ideal

 ### Organizations